sassoftware/saspy/saspy/doc/source/install.rst

     This is a string of SAS code that will be submitted upon establishing a connection.
     You can use this to preassign libraries you always want available, or whatever you want.

+lrecl -
+    An integer specifying the record length for transferring wide data sets from SAS to Data Frames.

 .. code-block:: ipython3